varham/cleanx/README.md

 # CLEANX
 Cleanx is a tool for cleaning Linux log files.
-It has three differrent mods - configuration mode, soft delete mode and grave delete mode.
+It has three different modes - configuration mode, soft delete mode and grave delete mode.
 # INSTALLATION
 You can download cleanx by cloning Git repository:
  ```